World Health Organization Collaborating Center for Research and Training on Housing Related Disease and Injury Prevention

-Dr. David E. Jacobs, NCHH’s chief scientist, served as an editor and author of WHO’s Environmental Burden of Disease Associated with Inadequate Housing, published in 2011.
-Dr. Jacobs also provided keynote addresses and scientific papers at several international healthy housing conferences, including ones in Great Britain, Lithuania, Germany, New Zealand, Australia and the United States.
+David E. Jacobs, PhD, CIH, NCHH’s chief scientist, served as an editor and author of WHO’s Environmental Burden of Disease Associated with Inadequate Housing, published in 2011.
+Dr. Jacobs also provided keynote addresses and scientific papers at several international healthy housing conferences, including ones in Great Britain, Lithuania, Germany, New Zealand, Australia, and the United States.

 NCHH has also participated in peer review of WHO proposals and documents.

 For more information about NCHH’s work with the World Health Organization, contact the Collaborating Center’s director, Dr. David Jacobs.

 The National Center for Healthy Housing is proud to have contributed to the creation of these publications from the World Health Organization.